fvangef/mlgsc/README.md

 [Downloading and Installing](#installation)
 ---------------------------

 The package is available for download from [GitHub](https://github.com/tjunier/mlgsc.git).
-To download, `cd` to where you want to download, and do:
+You can either download it from the GitHub website using the "Download ZIP" button, or from the shell by `cd`ing to where you want to download, and doing:

 ~~~~ {.sourceCode .bash}
 $ git clone https://github.com/tjunier/mlgsc.git